help.are.na

 In the image below, the Dance Club group puts together various channels about dance music and club architecture.

-To use this method, create a group for the category of channels you'd like to create together.
-Then, edit your channels and change the author of the channel to your new group.
+To use this method, for the category of channels you'd like to create together.
+Then, edit your channels and to your new group.